Murder case: Sirsa dera head's sentencing deferred till Oct 18 | Law-Order

 - India

+A special CBI court in Panchkula on Tuesday deferred till October 18 the pronouncement of quantum of punishment to Dera Sacha Sauda head Gurmeet Ram Rahim Singh and four others in a murder case.
+According to a CBI counsel, the dera chief pleaded leniency, citing welfare works done by the dera.
+However, the CBI opposed it and demanded the ''maximum punishment'' under the IPC Section 302.

-On Friday, the special court had convicted them in the murder case of a dera manager, Ranjit Singh.
-The others convicted for the crime are Krishan Lal, Jasbir Singh, Avtar Singh, and Sabdil.
+The special court had convicted them on Friday in the murder case of a dera manager, Ranjit Singh.

-Arguments on the quantum of the sentence were completed by the CBI and a defense counsel also concluded arguments.

-The counsel for some convicts sought time, saying they want to go through the things put up by the prosecution side.

-Tight security arrangements had been put in place in and around the courts complex.
+The other convicted for the crime are Krishan Lal, Jasbir Singh, Avtar Singh and Sabdil.

+When asked about Ram Rahim’s body language as he appeared through video-conferencing, he said, ''All I can say is that he was sitting in the jail.
+He was provided a chair and was sitting there, this is all I can say”.

+In Panchkula, prohibitory orders under Section 144 of the CrPC were clamped.

-Police had also tightened security in Panchkula and Sirsa, where the sect is headquartered, in anticipation that sentence could be pronounced by the court on Tuesday.
+Police had also tightened security in Sirsa, where the sect is headquartered, in anticipation that sentence could be pronounced by the court on Tuesday.

 The dera chief, who is currently lodged in Rohtak's Sunaria jail since his conviction in 2017 for raping his two disciples, appeared through video-conferencing, the other four were present in the court.

-One more accused in the murder case had passed away a year ago.
+One accused in the murder case had passed away a year ago.

+Former dera manager Ranjit Singh, who was also a follower of the sect, was shot dead in 2002.

 According to the CBI charge sheet, the cera chief believed that Ranjit Singh was behind the circulation of the anonymous letter and hatched a conspiracy to kill him.